Patrolling cop vs omniscient robber: Trees and unicyclic graphs

-Similarly to (i), When choosing his initial position, the robber places himself on a vertex at distance either $\rho + 2$ or $\rho + 1$ from the cop, depending on whether the cop's first move will be towards him or not.
+Similarly to (i), when choosing his initial position, the robber places himself on a vertex at distance either $\rho + 2$ or $\rho + 1$ from the cop, depending on whether the cop's first move will be towards him or not.
 If there are multiple such vertices, the robber chooses a branch that is neither the cop's current branch nor the branch containing the next house the cop will visit.

-Following his strategy, the robber may have to choose between two possible moves only if he is in $o_i$, for some $i\in\{1,2,3\}$, and one of the following two cases occurs.
+Following this strategy, the robber will only ever occupy vertices on the branches or the attachment points $o_1, o_2, o_3$.
+Thus, he may have to choose between two possible moves only if he is at $o_i$, for some $i\in\{1,2,3\}$, and one of the following two cases occurs:

 Case 1.
-The robber is at $o_i$ and the cop is on the branch $P_i$ at distance $\rho+1$, with an intention to move towards the robber in the next move.
-The robber considers the next house $h_j$ different from $h_i$ that the cop is going to enter, and then he moves to $o_k$, where $k\not\in\{i,j\}$.
+The robber is at $o_i$ and the cop is on the branch $P_i$ at distance $\rho+1$, with an intention to move towards the robber on the next move.
+The robber considers the next house $h_j$ (different from $h_i$) that the cop is going to enter, and then he moves to $o_k$, where $k\not\in\{i,j\}$.

 Case 2.
-The robber is at $o_i$, and the cop is on $P_j$, $j\not= i$, at distance $\rho+2$ from the robber, with intention to move towards the robber in his following move.
-The robber considers the next house $h_x$ different from $h_j$ that the cop is going to enter, and then he either stays on $o_i$, if $i\not=x$, or he moves to $o_k$, $k\not\in\{i,j\}$, if $i=x$.
+The robber is at $o_i$, and the cop is on $P_j$, $j\not= i$, at distance $\rho+2$ from the robber, with the intention to move towards the robber on his next move.
+The robber considers the next house $h_x$ (different from $h_j$) that the cop is going to enter, and then he either stays at $o_i$, if $i\not=x$, or he moves to $o_k$, $k\not\in\{i,j\}$, if $i=x$.

-Note, that whenever the cop enters a house, the robber positions himself in such a way that, if the cop moves towards the robber, the robber can retreat to the branch that does not contain the house that the cop will enter next.
+Note that whenever the cop enters a house, the robber positions himself in such a way that, if the cop moves towards the robber, the robber can retreat to the branch that does not contain the house that the cop will enter next.

 Now again, as the robber maintains a safe distance from the cop at all times, the only way for him to get caught is if he is cornered in a leaf with the cop approaching within a distance of $\rho$.
 But that means that the cop entered the house the robber is in, which cannot happen. \end{proof}